Andrew Corporation

-Andrew Corporation, a formerly independent manufacturer of hardware for communications networks, was founded by Victor J. Andrew and established in Orland Park, Illinois in 1937.
-Founder, Dr. Floyd L. English, turned his acumen for physics into a successful career as a key figure at Andrew Corporation.
-He served for over 20 years as President, CEO, and Chairman at Andrew.
+Andrew Corporation was an American hardware manufacturer for communications networks, was founded by Victor J. Andrew in the basement of his Chicago, Illinois home in 1937, and further established in Orland Park, Illinois in 1953.
+Andrew was a renowned global telecommunications company that played a significant role in the development of wireless communication technologies.

 Andrew Corporation products included antennas, cables, amplifiers, repeaters, transceivers, as well as software and training for the broadband and cellular industries.
-It supports customers from 35 countries across Asia-Pacific, Europe, and the Americas, with manufacturing plants in 12 countries, employing over 4,500 people.
-Andrew sales in 1999 exceeded US$791 million.
-Specific product applications include antennas, cables, amplifiers, repeaters, transceivers, as well as software and training in radio and other wireless communication systems.
+The corporation supported customers in 35 countries across Asia-Pacific, Europe, and the Americas, with manufacturing plants in 12 countries, at one time employing over 4,500 people.
+Andrew's sales in 1999 exceeded US$791 million.
+Specific product applications include antennas, cables, amplifiers as well as software and training in radio and other wireless communication systems.